-Given the growing popularity of Eastern medicine in our country, it is likely that by the time western science is finally able to chart and describe all that Chi does, millions of people worldwide will have already experienced the power of this vital energy.
+Given the growing popularity of Eastern medicine in the U.S. and Mexico, it is likely that by the time western science is finally able to chart and describe all that Chi does, millions of people worldwide will have already experienced the power of this vital energy.

-Of the four major branches of traditional Chinese medicine; acupuncture, herbal medicine, Qigong and massage, Qigong is the most easy to practice as a self healing technique.
+Among the four major branches of traditional Chinese medicine, acupuncture, herbal medicine, Qigong and massage, Qigong is the easiest to practice as a self-healing technique.
 With the exception of external or medical Qigong, which relies on a practitioner who emits Qi and moves it through your body, no one else can do Qigong for you.
 All you need is Qi!

 When you practice Qigong, you perform a set of graceful movements and postures that are like a simple dance, one designed to balance the vital energy throughout your body.
 The practice also includes meditation and visualization, self massage and the expression of sounds.
 When you practice Qigong regularly, your health and fitness are in your very own hands.
 Subtle yet powerful, the results of your practice will astound you.